 Student's Name Course Code e Date Facilitator/Evaluator's Name Area 10-9 8-7 6-5 4-3 2-0 Score Clear explanation of key strategic issues Shows superior knowledge of the issues, key problems, Shows adequate knowledge of the issues, key problems, Shows some understanding of the issues, key problems • Shows little understanding of the issues, key problems, and Shows no understanding of the issues, key problems Valid arguments with relevant supportive detail • Critical issues and key problems that supported the Case Analysis were clearly identified, analyzed, and supported.
 Critical issues and key problems that supported the Case Analysis were partially identified, analyzed, and supported.
-Critical issues and key problems that supported the Case Analysis were not clearly identified, analyzed, and supported.
-Critical issues and key problems that supported the Case Analysis were poorly identified, analyzed, and supported.
-Critical issues and key problems that supported the Case Analysis were not identified, analyzed, and supported Conclusions and recommendations are congruent with strategic analysis Effective recommendations, solutions, and/or plans of action were provided.
+Critical issues and key problems that supported the Case Analysis were not clearly identified, analyzed, and supported. • Critical issues and key problems that supported the Case Analysis were poorly identified, analyzed, and supported. • Critical issues and key problems that supported the Case Analysis were not identified, analyzed, and supported Conclusions and recommendations are congruent with strategic analysis Effective recommendations, solutions, and/or plans of action were provided.
 Specific data or facts were referred when necessary to support the analysis and conclusions.
 Effective recommendations and/or plans of action were partially provided.
 Specific data or facts were occasionally referred when necessary to support the analysis and conclusions Effective recommendations and/or plans of action inadequate.
 Specific data or facts were not referred when necessary to support the analysis and conclusions.
 Effective recommendations and/or plans of action not provided.
 Specific data or facts necessary to support the analysis and conclusions was not provided.
 Recommendations and/or plans of action not provided.
 Specific data or facts necessary to support the analysis and conclusions were not provided.
 Delivery Style: Nonverbal Effectiveness Demonstrates ease and confidence through carefully maintained posture, poise, and facial expression.
 Uses continual eye contact.
 Demonstrates confidence through most of the presentation with careful posture, poise, and facial expression.
 Uses fairly consistent eye contact.
 At times demonstrates developing confidence in presenting content.
 At times uses posture, poise, and facial expression to support presentation.
 Uses eye contact inconsistently.
 Shows lack of ease in presenting through poor posture, lack of poise, and lack of facial expression.
 Uses poor to no eye contact.
-Camera not on

-Delivery Style: Verbal Effectiveness Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.
-Uses few unnecessary pauses "ums".
-Makes no obvious grammatical errors.
-Uses cue cards or other supports effectively and does not read the presentation.
-Uses rich, precise, and varied vocabulary.
-Well-rehearsed and prepared.
-Conveys enthusiasm for the topic.
+Camera not on at a moo rate with pronuncia volume.
+Uses fer unneces pauses Makes r obvious gramma errors.
+Uses cu or other effective enthusiasm for the topic.
 Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
-Uses few unnecessary pauses "ums".
+W Uses few unnecessary "ums".
 Makes few grammatical errors.
-Most of the time uses cue cards or other supports appropriately, without reading the presentation.
+Most of the time uses cue cards or other supports ely and ot read the ation.
 Uses well-chosen and varied vocabulary.
 Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
 Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
 Tends to not use cue cards effectively and mostly relies on reading the presentation.
 Uses ineffective vocabulary.
 No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
 Volume and rate of speech are often inappropriate, making comprehension difficult.
 Uses too many unnecessary pauses "ums", making comprehension difficult.
 Makes frequent grammatical errors.
 Reads presentation.
 Uses inappropriate or simplistic vocabulary.
-Student did not present -- --- -- -- ---------------------------- --
+Student did not present --- --- -- -- ---------------------------- --